huijing/slides/ffc-2017/README.md

 ### Grid manual placement

-We can also define exactly where we want our grid items to go. grid-row and grid-column are the respective short-hands to refer an item's grid position.
+We can also define exactly where we want our grid items to go. grid-row and grid-column are the short-hands used to set an item's grid position.

 By default, a grid item will occupy one grid cell, but we can use the span keyword to define how many grid tracks an item should take up.
 We refer to the grid lines using their numerical index, starting from 1.